qjmre23/EvacuWay/README.md

 (NCR)**, and reports six performance indicators including an explicit **equity** measure.

 > This is an evacuation-routing simulation study.
 It contains **no** machine-learning,
-> text-classification, or fake-news content.
+> text-classification, or fake-news content

 ## Study scope
 - **Study area:** Metro Manila (National Capital Region), **all 17 LGUs**.